 Some of the most prominent DeFi protocols on Ethereum for yielding and lending include the following:

 Lido Finance offers liquid staking solutions that enable users to earn staking rewards without locking up their assets.
+This flexibility allows for greater liquidity compared to traditional staking methods.

 EigenLayer significantly boosts new networks’ scalability and utility by introducing reusable verification and computation layers.
-While a relatively new protocol, it’s already accrued over $15 billion in deposits.
+While a relatively new protocol, it’s already accrued over $10 billion in deposits.
+These innovations enhance the efficiency and flexibility of the Ethereum blockchain.

+Pendle Finance introduces a novel approach to DeFi by allowing the trading of tokenized future yield.
 This enables users to manage and speculate on the future yield of their investments in a decentralized manner.

 Decentralized Finance (DeFi) offers many advantages over TradFi, such as openness, inclusivity, and lack of central control.
 But it’s important to know the risks of yield farming and DeFi.